Omar-p/learning-notes/aws/aws.md

 - ![img_43.png](img_43.png)
 # instance store

-- Block storage Devices : volume attached to the instance presented to OS and used as basis for file system which can be used by the applciations.
+- Block storage Devices : volume attached to the instance presented to OS and used as basis for file system which can be used by the applications.
 - each ec2 host has its own instance store .
 - highest storage performance because it's directly attached to the host.
 - included in instance price..